Best Money Belts & Fanny Packs for Travel

-Thinking about getting a travel waist pouch to keep your money secure when traveling?
-From money belts to fanny packs, we’ve got a roundup of the best secure waist packs for travel!
+Thinking about getting a travel waist pouch to keep your money secure on your next trip?
+From money belts to fanny packs (or belt bags, bum bags, whatever you call them!), we’ve got a roundup of the best secure waist packs for travel in 2023!

 Peak’s money belt offers almost all the features you could ask for, plus some cool extras!

 Their secure money belt includes built in RFID blocking, nice organization, a soft waistband, water resistant nylon, and moisture wicking backing.

 Peak also includes $250 of theft protection, and two ReturnMe Global Recovery tags to assist in recovering your items if they’re lost.
 We fortunately haven’t had to test either of these perks, but they’re nice extras in a money belt that is already reasonably priced.